rojinthapa/Learning-journal-PWA/README.md

 │       └── reflections.json # Data storage (auto-created)

 ```
-🎯 How to Use
+## 🎯 How to Use

-Visit the Site: Open the link in your browser.
+1. **Visit the Site** Open the link in your browser.

-Install App: Look for the "Install" icon in your URL bar or "Add to Home Screen" in browser options.
+2. **Install App** Look for the "Install" icon in your URL bar or select "Add to Home Screen" in your browser options.

-Write Entry: Go to the Journal page and save a reflection (saves to Flask backend).
+3. **Write Entry** Go to the Journal page and save a reflection (this saves directly to the Flask backend).

-Go Offline: Turn off your internet—the app will still load, and you can read your saved entries!
+4. **Go Offline** Turn off your internet—the app will still load, and you can read your saved entries!

-Export Data: Download your reflections as a JSON file.
+5. **Export Data** Download your reflections as a JSON file for backup.

 # 1. Clone the repository
 git clone [https://github.com/rojinthapa/Learning-journal-PWA](https://github.com/rojinthapa/Learning-journal-PWA)